mgjr-73/100_Days_of_Code/README.md

 I've taken a couple of classes to start my Python learning journey.
-I found this class on Udemy which is perfect for reviewing and doing some coding each day.
+I found this class on Udemy which is perfect for learning how to code in Python.
+This particular class is well structured and easy to follow and I highly recommend it.

 ## Day 1 lesson topics:
 - `print` function